Transformer for Single Image Super-Resolution: Efficient Super-Resolution Transformer

-As shown in Fig.~\ref{fig:archi}, our ESRT mainly consists of four parts: shallow feature extraction, lightweight CNN backbone (LCB), lightweight Transformer backbone (LTB), and image reconstruction.
-We define $I_{SR}$ and $I_{LR}$ as the input and output of ESRT, respectively.
-Therefore, we first extract the shallow feature $F_0$ from $I_{LR}$ with one convolution layer:
+As shown in Figure~\ref{fig:archi}, Efficient Super-Resolution Transformer (ESRT) mainly consists of four parts: shallow feature extraction, Lightweight CNN Backbone (LCB), Lightweight Transformer Backbone (LTB), and image reconstruction.
+Define $I_{LR}$ and $I_{SR}$ as the input and output of ESRT, respectively.
+Firstly, we extract the shallow feature from $I_{LR}$ with a convolutional layer

-where $f_s$ denotes the shallow feature extraction function. $F_0$ is then used for LCB with several HPBs, which can be formulated as:
+where $f_s$ denotes the shallow feature extraction layer. $F_0$ is the extracted shallow feature, which is then used as the input of LCB with several High Preserving Blocks (HPBs)

 where $\zeta^{n}$ denotes the mapping of $n$-th HPB and $F_n$ represents the output of $n$-th HPB.
-All outputs of HPB are concatenated to be sent to LTB with several ETs to fuse all intermediate features in LCB:
+All outputs of HPB are concatenated to be sent to LTB with several Efficient Transformers (ETs) to fuse these intermediate features

-where $F_d$ is the output of LTB and $\phi$ stands for the function of ET.
-To get the $I_{SR}$, $F_d$, and $F_0$ are simultaneously fed into the reconstruction module:
+where $F_d$ is the output of LTB and $\phi$ stands for the operation of ET.
+Finally, $F_d$ and $F_0$ are simultaneously fed into the reconstruction module to get the SR image $I_{SR}$

-where $f$ and $f_p$ stand for the convolution layer and PixelShuffle layer, respectively.
+where $f$ and $f_p$ stand for the convolutional layer and Pixel-Shuffle layer, respectively.